Have Questions?

+Both!
 Keystone therapists offer a hybrid model for therapy with both in-person and virtual appointments available.
 Clients are encouraged to discuss their hopes for attending sessions in-person or virtually with their therapist to determine which setting is most appropriate for their treatment in therapy, and what availability the therapist may have in their schedule for either type of therapy.

 All therapists continue to offer virtual therapy sessions for increased accessibility to services for clients via HIPAA-compliant video programming.
 All virtual sessions require synchronous video and audio throughout session.
 Our therapists have taken every precaution to maintain confidentiality and avoid disruptions to the therapeutic process. *NOTE: All clients must be located in the state of Virginia at the time of their sessions as required by the Virginia Board of Counseling.

 Our offices are located in the Growth and Recovery Center in Fairfax City at 10400 Eaton Place, Suite 200, Fairfax, VA 22030.
-When entering the building's lobby, take the stairs or elevator up to the second floor.
+When entering the building’s lobby, take the stairs or elevator up to the second floor.
 Suite 200 is to the left and around the corner and just down the hall.
-Push the designated blue light button by your therapist's name to indicate you have arrived.
-Have a seat in the lobby and your therapist will meet you at the time of your session to bring you to the office. *NOTE: In order to minimize risk of exposure of COVID-19 or other viruses, we ask that all clients wait outside or in their cars until 5 minutes before their scheduled session.
+Push the designated blue light button by your therapist’s name to indicate you have arrived.
+Have a seat in the lobby and your therapist will meet you at the time of your session to bring you to the office.

+There is an open parking lot surrounding the office building.
+You are welcome to park anywhere in the lot – parking is open availability.
 There is a bus stop directly outside our building.
 Electric bikes and scooters are frequently found surrounding our building, and are available for rent via phone app.

 Typically therapy begins with regular sessions once per week.
 As the client meets treatment goals, frequency of sessions is lowered to every other week, and even monthly before terminating.
 The therapist will speak directly with each client to determine the best schedule of sessions for ongoing therapy.